vitessio/website/content/en/docs/14.0/design-docs/vreplication/cutover.md

 ## Shard Info

 The `global` topo contains one key per keyspace which then contains one key per shard that has been created within the keyspace.
 For each shard that is healthy there is an attribute `is_primary_serving` which is set to true.
-The other shards which have been created but are still not healthy and serving this keyspace will not have this attribute set.
+The other shards which have been created but are still not healthy and serving within the keyspace will not have this attribute set.
 Here is an example shard info record from an unsharded keyspace named commerce (without the `--cell` flag being passed the global topo base path is used):
 ```bash
 $ vtctlclient --server=localhost:15999 TopoCat -- --decode_proto '/keyspaces/commerce/shards/0/Shard'
 primary_alias:{cell:"zone1" uid:100} primary_term_start_time:{seconds:1650341417 nanoseconds:374817485} is_primary_serving:true